edwardlavender/fvcom.tbx/README.md

 `WeStCOMSExploreR` is step up to work with environmental arrays rather than the full FVCOM files.
 Hence, it is necessary to define a set of directories into which, for each FVCOM file, environmental arrays can be extracted and saved.
-For simplicity, some functions in `WeStCOMSExploreR` assume specific directory names for these environmental fields.
-Therefore, the following directory names are
+The following directory names are recommended:
-recommended:

   - ‘tidal\_elevation’, to store tidal elevation (m) arrays;
   - ‘temp’, to store temperature (\(^\circ C\)) arrays;